jsenn/jsenn.github.io/_posts/2022-01-21-labysqueak.markdown

 };
 </script>

-Recently I went to a public park that had a brick labyrinth in it.
-Here's a picture of the labyrinth taken from above:
+Recently I went to a park that had a brick labyrinth in it.
+The labyrinth comprised about 100 concentric rings of bricks.
+Here's a picture of it taken from above:

 ![Collingwood Labyrinth](/assets/images/collingwood-labyrinth.jpg)